trimble-oss/modus-web-components/CONTRIBUTING.md

 You can add the following code to the test file to pause the test at a specific point while it's running in Chrome dev tools:
 `page.evaluate(() => { debugger; });`

+## Considerations

+When submitting or reviewing contributions to the Modus Web Components library (MWC), it is important to keep code quality in mind.
+Check out the [Considerations](CONSIDERATIONS.md) doc for more information.

 ## Making Changes and Submitting a PR

 1. Before working on an issue, the repository should be forked with intent to contribute to the parent repository.